AudranTourneur/Projet-M1-S1/README.md

 The project is containerized itself in three Docker containers:

-- `okidocky-db`: a clickhouse database to store and persist the statistics
+- `okidocky-core`: a Rust application which communicates with the Docker daemon, the database and the frontend
-- `okidocky-core`: a rust application that communicates with the docker daemon, the database and the frontend
+- `okidocky-ui`: a SvelteKit web application which provides the user interface
-- `okidocky-ui`: a svelte-kit web application that provides the user interface
+- `okidocky-db`: a Clickhouse database to store and persist statistics

 ## Setup